home-assistant/home-assistant.io/source/getting-started/troubleshooting.markdown

 #### Resolution

 1. Make sure you typed the address correctly.
-Especially, double check the port number is appended (`:8123`).
+Especially, make sure the port number is appended (`:8123`).
    - Typically, this is http://homeassistant.local:8123/.
    - If you are running an older Windows version or have a stricter network configuration, you might need to use http://homeassistant:8123.
 2. The system might still be starting up.
 Wait for a couple of minutes and refresh the page.